miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

   \end{bmatrix}
 $$

-Critically, the matrix doesn't depend on the vector, only on the angle.
+Critically, this matrix doesn't depend on the vector: only on the angle.
-That means that if we had any 2D point, to rotate it around the origin you just multiply the matrix by it.
+That means that, given any 2D point, to rotate it around the origin you just multiply the matrix by it.

-That's how OpenGL projects the vertices: the shader applies (multiplies) the appropriate transformation matrices to each vertex's position.
+OpenGL does the same: it applies matrices to position vectors to transform them.
-All done in parallel in the graphics card!
+It actually uses 4D vertices to represent 3D positions.

-One final caveat: OpenGL uses 4D vertices to represent position, where the final value ($w$) is always $1$.
+They're extended by adding a new value ($w$) that is always $1$.
-That is because 3x3 matrices can only rotate and scale a 3D vector, but never translate.
+That's because 3x3 matrices can only rotate and scale a 3D vector, but never translate.
-However, 4x4 matrices *can* translate a 3D vector extended with a $1$ like so:
+However, 4x4 matrices *can* translate an extended 3D vector like so:
 $$
   \begin{bmatrix}
     1 & 0 & 0 & dx\\\\